img 6774

 The truth is, I prefer almost all Thorens models, including the TD 150, over these others, for reasons I’ll get into as I write more on these models.
 The mythology of certain brands comes back to that great British hi-fi press whitewash I’ve discussed previously.

-Did the Brits want it known that a then Swiss company with a German-made turntable was better than lesser home-grown products?
-No, of course not, and they (What Hi-Fi?, HiFi Choice, Gramophone etc) did what they could along with the retail industry to inflate local manufacturers, without ethical consideration for the facts.
+Did the Brits want it known that a then Swiss company was selling a German-made turntable that was better than lesser home-grown products made during a particularly bleak period of industrial decay in Great Britain?
+No, of course not, and they (What Hi-Fi?, HiFi Choice, Gramophone etc) did what they could along with the retail industry to inflate local manufacturers, without consideration of the facts, or the ethics of doing so.

-This approach fooled many, myself included as an impressionable teen, and I shudder to think of how I disparaged my Dad’s Pioneer PL-12, until indisputable evidence based on experience eventually proved otherwise.
-This is a conversation I’ve had with many customers, some of whom have been initially dubious, only to come back to tell me I was right.
+This approach fooled many, myself included, until I knew better.
+As an impressionable teen, I shudder to think of how I disparaged my Dad’s Pioneer PL-12.
+Sorry Dad.
+Indisputable evidence based on experience eventually proved otherwise, of course, which brings us here.

 The great Ariston v Linn battle is another related tale that others have covered, so I won’t get into it here; suffice it to say that it gave Linn a very unfair jump, which the British hi-fi press then catapulted into true modern mythology.
+If only you could see inside one!
 More on that another time 🙂

 Thorens TD 150 MK II Specifications